 - We aim at encouraging our portfolio companies and supporting them in increasing their impact on the UN Sustainable Development Goals.

 - We aim at providing our support with defining ESG related topics and goals on related KPIs that will regularly be discussed in board meetings.

 - We aim at providing our support with achieving these goals.

 - We aim at increasing the overall transparency on ESG related topics (e.g. via an annual questionnaire) // Please find the current version (first draft) of this questionnaire here.
 Feel free to adapt or use this – and most importantly, to share your feedback with us!

 3. Exit Phase

-In preparation for the exit phase of an investment, we aim at making sure ESG is part of the agenda and will be taken into account in merger and acquisition discussions and any future integration process.
+In preparation for the exit phase of an investment, we aim at making sure ESG aspects are part of the agenda and will be taken into account in merger and acquisition discussions and any future integration process.

 Do you have any questions, feedback or suggestions?
 Get in touch: firstname.lastname@example.org 👋